Microsoft XPS

 Microsoft developed XPS in close cooperation with a number of other companies, most notably Global Graphics.
 The original code name was ‘Metro’.

 Users were first able to created XPS documents when Microsoft Vista was released for corporate use in November 2006.
-In January 2007 the consumer editions of Vista were made available, making the technology available for a much wider audience.
+In January 2007 the consumer editions of Vista were made available, making the technology available to a much wider audience.
 The XPS Essentials Pack, a software bundle that adds support for XPS to Windows XP and Windows 2003 Server, was released in April 2008.

 Windows 7, which started shipping in October 2009, is the first Microsoft operating system that by default includes full support for creating and viewing XPS files.
-Two months later Global Graphics launched gDoc Creator, a free enterprise-level tool to create, review, edit, share and archive PDF and XPS documents.

 Links & stuff